danidiaz/streaming-bracketed/README.md

 `Bracketed` streams are ultimately consumed by using a continuation.

-## Differences with ResourceT
+## Differences with resourcet

+[resourcet](http://hackage.haskell.org/package/resourcet) is a widely used library for resource handling.
+It provides a monad transformer over IO that keeps track of registered resources and ensures proper cleanup.

+The main differences with the present library are:

-- Only works on `Stream`s from streaming.
+- This library only works on `Stream`s from streaming.

-- It sits above the streaming monad, not below.
+- `Bracketed` sits above the streaming monad, not below like `ResourceT`.

+- This library aims to provide smarter handling of stream functions like `take`, without too much hassle.

-- Less versatile: finalizer scopes are nested, unlike resourcet which allows arbitrary interleavings.
+- In this library finalizer scopes are nested, unlike `ResourceT` which allows arbitrary interleavings.

-- Smarter handling of functions like `take`.

 ## Doubts